solarwinds/nova/packages/bits/README.md

 ## Prerequisites

-Before you begin, make sure your development environment includes Node.js®, an npm package manager and the npm registries set.
+Before you begin, make sure your development environment includes Node.js® and a package manager such as [npm](https://www.npmjs.com/get-npm).
 <br>

 #### Installing NodeJS